For our slides and templates, we’ve provided a wide range of ready-to-use components you can modify for your projects.

 </ul>

-Fixed Width Content
+Fixed Width Containers in columns

 Hold content in a fixed container inside flex columns using this code.